Swiss-Polar-Institute/pyantarctica/README.rst

-weather_ch
+pyantarctica
 ==========

 Umbrella package for ACE-DATA project.
-Data handling, modeling, visualization and more
+Data handling, modeling, visualization and (not much) more (for now)

 Usage
 -----